invertase/react-native-firebase/pages/quick-start/new-project.md

 > Substitute `<myProjectName>` for the name of your new project.

-This will create a new React Native project in a folder called `<myProjectName>` with the `@react-react-native/app` package pre installed.
+This will create a new React Native project in a folder called `<myProjectName>`, with the java package name 'com.<myProjectName>' with the `@react-react-native/app` package pre installed.

 ## Next